Simple. Reliable. Powerful. Effective. Tested. Proven.

 These revolvers are easy to conceal in a holster, purse, or fanny pack.

 Their size also makes them easy to draw and bring to bear quickly.
-Small frame revolvers usually weigh between 12 ounces and 2 pounds when empty.
+When empty, small frame revolvers usually weigh between 12 ounces and 2 pounds.

 It’s possible to wear out or break important parts of the revolver under these loads.
 For general target practice, shoot .38 Special ammo.